 Irini APOSTOLOU (UOA Ptycheion, Paris-Nanterre DEUG, Paris-Sorbonne DEA, DOCTORAT )

-Associated Professor of History of French Civilization, Department of French Language and Literature, National and Kapodistrian University of Athens.
+Associate Professor of French Cultural History, Department of French Language and Literature, National and Kapodistrian University of Athens.
 Paris-Sorbonne University, DEA, PhD 2003.

 Areas of Research : Travel writing and iconography, Orientalism, Antiquarianism, History of French Art, Iconography and French Cultural History.